best intermediate climbing shoes

 It can be either laces or slip-on or straps.
 All perform the same function but each of them has its own unique features specific for a particular hike.

 Laces provide versatility and are the most common ones.
 These are specially made for climbing that last a longer duration.
 Slip-on or most commonly known as slippers are elastic and offer the lowest profile making them ideal for slotting into thin cracks.
-Straps are useful in case of bouldering as these can be easily taken off in between the hikes.
+Veclro straps are useful in case of bouldering as these can be easily taken off in between the hikes.

 Stretch